nstack-io/net-core-nstack/README.md

 services.AddTransient<INStackLocalizeService, NStackLocalizeService>();
 ```

 Best practice is to not hard code the configuration values but to fetch them from your application settings.
+If `BaseUrl` isn't set, it will default to `https://nstack.io`.
+The rest of the properties does not have any default values.

 ## Translation generator
 The translation generator is a tool which can access your NStack translation and generate C# classes based on the JSON response from a specified resource.